pastorryanhayden/blog/source/_posts/2023-02-01-on-plural-elders.md

 Four years ago, my parents started attending a Bible church near where they live in New Hampshire.
 It was the first time I'd ever really experienced anything other than the baptist church tradition that I grew up in.

 Now, this particular Bible church is VERY similar to the independent Baptist church I pastor:

 - They line up with our church doctrinally on almost everything (salvation, baptism, end times, etc.)
-- They preach expository messages out of the King James bible.
+- They preach expository messages out of the same bible.
 - They emphasize congregational singing and sing mostly older hymns.
 - The attenders dress respectfully.
 - They generously support missionaries and are evangelistic.